How AI Chatbot is Transforming the Future of Supply Chain and Logistics Industry

 1. What is an AI chatbot in supply chain management?

-An AI chatbot in supply chain management is an automated tool that uses artificial intelligence to handle tasks such as customer support, order tracking, and inventory management, streamlining operations.
+An AI chatbot in supply chains automates customer support, order tracking, and inventory management.

 2. How can AI chatbots improve customer service in logistics?